wednesday-solutions/ecs-signoz/README.md

                                             image: <AWS_ACCOUNT_ID>.dkr.ecr.ap-southeast-1.amazonaws.com/sidecar-otel:latest # uri of your sidecar otel image

-We have configured an otel sidecar to forward our metrics and traces instead of directly sending them to signoz otel collector because, this will reduce the latency of our service whenever we are trying to connect to another database or service as we now have to talk to localhost instead of another ecs service.
+We have configured an otel sidecar to forward our metrics and traces instead of directly sending them to SigNoz otel collector because, this will reduce the latency of our service whenever we are trying to connect to another database or service as we now have to talk to localhost instead of another ecs service.

 To manuall upload the sidecar otel image use command: